bogadrian/gatsby-final/src/posts/park-your-tir.md

 A place can be created with photos, title, description and rating.

 Others users can comment on that place.
 They can update or delete their comment.
-So can do you, the owner of that place (if you created it), for the place itself or for our own comments.
+So can you, the owner of that place (if you created it), for the place itself or for our own comments.

 Every comment requires a rate.
 An average rating is displayed for each place.
 It is calculated on back-end and it sums the number of votes and the ratings given by you, the creator of that place, and commenters.